sminnee/valynx/README.md

 # Valynx

-Valynx is a state-management library based on 'value links', and object-friendly twist on the functional notion of lenses.
+Valynx is a state-management library based on 'value links', an object-friendly twist on the functional notion of lenses.

-Valynx lets you create a single global state tree, but pass fragments of that state to components such as form fields as if it were a local state.
+Valynx lets you create a single shared state tree, but pass fragments of that state to components such as form fields as if it were a local state.
 It's aim is to combine the **integrity of global state** with the **simplicity of component state**.